Why is Consistent Quality Important?

 Not necessarily.
 You can make a consistently bad product, which obviously isn’t good for your business.
 You need to make a consistently good product, which ISO 9001 — specifically, a quality management system designed around the ISO 9001 quality standard — can help you produce.

-If yours is like most companies in difficult times, you struggle.
+If yours is like most companies in difficult times like these, you may struggle to achieve consistency in remote and in-house processes.
 Every employee reacts to their own problems and can’t be bothered with others.
 Furthermore, no one has the time or “luxury” to look ahead, let alone ensure consistency in the here-and-now.
 The result is a decline in quality, revenues, morale, and…the number of employees.